Get excited! We’ve got another Expert Interview for you! We’re interviewing freelance SEO writer Yuwanda Black from Inkwell Editorial.

 FYI, mobile search is HUGE.
 If you decide to specialize in writing content for mobile devices, that’s pure gold!

-Besides a love for writing, what else is required to be successful in this type of business?
+Besides a love for writing, what else is required to make money writing online?

 IMO, you don’t have to have a love for writing to be a successful freelance SEO writer.
 I’m not wild about writing, to be honest.
 What I am wild about is the freedom that working for myself allows me, and the fact that I can earn from anywhere (i.e., I’m not tied to a, for example, brick-and-mortar business).